The Norman Conquest

 Early Notables of the Rydel family (pre 1700)

-Another 39 words (3 lines of text) are included under the topic Early Rydel Notables in all our PDF Extended History products and printed products wherever possible.
+James Riddell (died 1674), was a Scottish merchant and manufacturer, the son of...
+Another 101 words (7 lines of text) are included under the topic Early Rydel Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Rydel family to Ireland